intel/iotivity-node/README.md

     0. A C compiler and a C++ compiler
 0. Run ```npm install```

+Alternatively, there's a [video][] showing how to prepare a pristine Fedora 23 Cloud image for iotivity-node.

 iotivity-node provides two interfaces: The low-level interface is a close mapping of the iotivity C API.
 ```JS
 var iotivity = require( "iotivity-node/lowlevel" );